orionrobots/orionrobots.github.io/wiki/odometry.md

 This term is referred to a specially patterned or prepared wheel which rotates in the system.
 This wheel will have encoding holes, contacts, magnets or whatever else is used to detect the rotation as part of its attributes.

 <h3 id="Optical">Optical</h3>
 Optical setups often use interrupters to break a light beam.
-This technique is very common, and is used in computer mice and trackballs. <a class="wiki" href="/wiki/salvage_tips.html" title="Tips on pulling stuff apart to build robots.
+This technique is very common, and is used in computer mice and trackballs. <a href="/wiki/salvage_tips.html" title="Tips on pulling stuff apart to build robots.
 How, where and what.">Salvage</a> builders look to mice for both the optical elements, and also the encoder wheels which are patterned.
 Another very advanced optical setup is the method used by purely optical mice.
 The best way to take advantage of that may be to take such a mouse, and try and interpret the PS2 signals from it.

 It is possible to create an optical based odometry sensor with Lego by using the Light Sensor, and a pulley wheel.
 The pulley wheels holes are filled using alternate white and black round 1 stud plates.
 This however, relies upon the reflection of the light, and not interruption.